-Naachiyaar Movie Review
+Naachiyaar Movie Review: Bala Takes A Different Route With This Slick & Intriguing Drama!

-Naachiyaar, the much awaited film of popular film-maker Bala has hit the theatres today (February 16, 2017).
-The film, featuring Jyothika in the lead role is the actress's first release of the year and the movie has already created a huge buzz with the trailer, teaser and the posters of the movie indicating that something special is in the offing.
+Naachiyaar, the much awaited film of popular film-maker Bala has hit the theatres today (February 16, 2018).
+The film, featuring Jyothika in the lead role is the actress' first release of the year and the movie has already created a huge buzz with the trailer, teaser and the posters of the movie indicating that something special is in the offing.

 Synopsis

-The story of Naachiyaar revolves around a strict, tough and intelligent police officer namer Naachiyaar, who has been assigned with a special case.
-The movie also takes us through the life of a youngster named Kaathavarayan, who hails from a slum.
+The story of Naachiyaar revolves around a strict, tough and intelligent police officer namer Naachiyaar.
+She is assigned with a special case, which has some connections with Kaathavarayan, a youngster hailing from a slum.

+At first, let's see how Cast & Crew members of Naachiyaar have fared for the movie...

 Jyothika As Naachiyaar